ATaylorAerospace/ATaylorAerospace/README.md

 **💡** I’m interested in Commercial Aerospace, Computer Vision/Generative AI and AgriTech

-**💫** I’m looking to collaborate on projects involving Multimodal Computer Vision, Enterprise Retrieval Augmented Generation and Generative AI
+**💫** I’m looking to collaborate on projects involving Multimodal Computer Vision and Generative AI

 **🤖** Am creating and marketing Enterprise and Consumer level Open GPTs